Eccentric Disks from Gaseous Rings around Equal-Mass, Circular Binaries: Introduction

 \section{Introduction}

 Binary star and black hole systems are expected, on observational and theoretical grounds, to be ubiquitous.
 Spectroscopic surveys (\citealt{Duquennoy:1991}) as well as astrometric measurements (\citealt{Raghavan:2010}; \citealt{El-Badry:2021}) suggest that a large number of stars, and the majority of solar-like stars, exist in pairs or higher-order multiples (see \citealt{Duchene:2013} for review).
 During hierarchical structure formation, galaxy mergers are expected to frequently produce super-massive black hole binaries (SMBHBs) at their centers.
-Their existence is supported by both analytic (\citealt{Begel:Blan:Rees:1980}; \citealt{Volonteri+2003}; \citealt{MerrittMilos:2005:LRR}; \citealt{Dosopoulou:2017}), and numerical (\citealt{Dotti:2007}; \citealt{Qian:2024}) studies which demonstrate that dynamical friction against the gaseous background causes the black holes to migrate to the galactic center, shrinking their orbital separation down to the parsec scale.
+Their existence is supported by both analytic (\citealt{Begel:Blan:Rees:1980}; \citealt{Volonteri+2003}; \citealt{MerrittMilos:2005:LRR}; \citealt{Dosopoulou:2017}), and numerical (\citealt{Dotti:2007}; \citealt{Qian:2024}) studies which demonstrate that dynamical friction against the background mass in the galaxy (gas+stars+DM) causes the black holes to migrate to the galactic center, shrinking their orbital separation down to the parsec scale.

-Recent cosmological simulations have shown that the time-dependent potential of the binary may produce alternative circumbinary gas morphologies with fundamental differences to the fiducial extended disk model (\citealt{Munoz:2019}, \citealt{Duffell:2024}).
+Recent hydrodynamics simulations have shown that the time-dependent potential of the binary may produce alternative circumbinary gas morphologies with fundamental differences to the fiducial extended disk model (\citealt{Farris:2014}, \citealt{Munoz:2019}, \citealt{Duffell:2024}).
 For instance, \cite{Goicovic-I:2016} showed that low-angular momentum clumps of gas from the interstellar medium can form nearly-circular rings of gas around a binary as a result of their near-radial infall.
 These rings have radii on the order of the binary separation and have been shown to form with random angular momentum vectors with respect to that of the binary, including both prograde and retrograde configurations.
 Similarly, numerical simulations of tidal disruption events (TDEs) suggest the formation of rings around SMBHBs when a star falls below either BH's tidal radius (\citealt{Coughlin:2016}; \citealt{Coughlin+2017}; \citealt{Ryu:2022}; \citealt{Yu:2025}).